-The Mental Capacity Act has not changed.
-Covid presents a different situation however the same principles apply.
+The Mental Capacity Act has not changed during Covid.

 Best Interest decisions are personal to that individual, blanket approaches are not acceptable.

 When considering best interests, this is entirely focused upon the interests of the individual and not the wider population where they live.